tomnor/channelpack/docs/overview_examples.rst

 An un-mentioned feature sneaked in, see the :func:`~channelpack.ChannelPack.__call__` signature for docs.
-Anyway, two relevant parts was defined by the start-stop conditions, and they can be retreived respectively by enumeration this way.
+Anyway, two relevant parts was defined by the start-stop conditions, and they can be retrieved respectively by enumeration this way.
 Now I know the length of each part, and add a duration rule to the script to exclude the second part: